MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/guidelines-for-rotation.md

 </tr>
 <tr class="odd">
 <td align="left">Combined rotation</td>
-<td align="left"><p>Combined rotation supports free rotation with zones (similar to rails in [Guidelines for panning](guidelines-for-panning.md)) at each of the 90 degree snap points enforced by constrained rotation.
+<td align="left"><p>Combined rotation supports free rotation with zones (similar to rails in <a href="guidelines-for-panning.md">Guidelines for panning</a>) at each of the 90 degree snap points enforced by constrained rotation.
 If the user releases the object outside of one of 90 degree zones, the object remains in that position; otherwise, the object automatically rotates to a snap point.</p>
 <div class="alert">
 <strong>Note</strong>  A user interface rail is a feature in which an area around a target constrains movement towards some specific value or location to influence its selection.
 </div>